-The meetings were publicized via direct mail and email notices using the stakeholder database; postings on Metro's website; display advertisements in multi-lingual publications (English, Spanish and Japanese); multi-lingual notices placed on Metro buses and trains serving the project area; a press release which was sent to 83 local, regional, ethnic, and multi-lingual publications as well as blogs; and through grassroots outreach to downtown property owners and residential management companies.
+The meetings were publicized via direct mail and email notices using the stakeholder database; postings on Metro's website; display advertisements in multi-lingual publications (English, Spanish and Japanese); multi-lingual notices placed on Metro buses and trains serving the project area; a press release which was sent to 83 local, regional, ethnic, and multi-lingual publications as well as blogs; and through grassroots outreach to downtown Los Angeles property owners and residential management companies.
 Noticing was conducted in English, Spanish, and Japanese.

-Display advertisements for the scoping meetings were placed in newspapers within the study area that were selected based on geographic focus, language needs, and audited circulation numbers.
-E-mail blasts, or electronic mailings, were disseminated to all stakeholders in the database with email addresses, including elected officials, neighborhood councils, and community-based organizations.
-These groups then were asked to forward these e-mail blasts to their constituents and/or members.
-E-mail blasts were utilized to distribute the scoping meeting announcements and other project information instantly and to large numbers of people.
+Display advertisements for the scoping meetings were placed in newspapers within the project area that were selected based on geographic focus, language needs, and audited circulation numbers.
+A list of newspapers and advertisement publication dates is provided in Table 7-5.
+Email blasts, or electronic mailings, were disseminated to all stakeholders in the database with email addresses, including elected officials, neighborhood councils, and community-based organizations.
+These groups were then asked to forward these email blasts to their constituents and/or members.
+Email blasts were utilized to distribute the scoping meeting announcements and other project information instantly and to large numbers of people.